Quality Improvement Leadership

 Satish Garg, MBBS, MD, DM, is Professor of Medicine and Pediatrics and director of the Adult Clinic of the Barbara Davis Center for Diabetes of the University of Colorado School of Medicine in Denver, Colorado.
 Dr. Garg has served as the Editor in Chief of Diabetes Technology and Therapeutics Journal since 2006, and as the director of ATDC Diabetes Conference in Keystone since 2005.
 He is an international lecturer and speaker, and serves on the editorial boards for many diabetes journals globally.
 He has published extensively (>300) peer-reviewed manuscripts.

-Manmohan K. Kamboj, MD, is the Section Chief and Interim Division Chief of the Section of Endocrinology in the Department of Pediatrics at Nationwide Children’s Hospital and a Clinical Professor of Pediatrics at The Ohio State University College of Medicine.
+Manmohan K. Kamboj, MD, is the Division Chief of the Section of Endocrinology in the Department of Pediatrics at Nationwide Children’s Hospital and a Clinical Professor of Pediatrics at The Ohio State University College of Medicine.
 Dr. Kamboj is the Director of Quality Improvement for the section of Endocrinology, and leads multiple Quality Improvement initiatives.
 She also serves as the PI for the T1D Exchange Quality Improvement Collaborative.

 Joyce M. Lee, MD, MPH, is the Robert P. Kelch Research Professor of Pediatrics, Associate Chief Medical Information Officer for Pediatric Research, and Associate Chair for Health Metrics and Learning Health Systems at the University of Michigan.
 She serves as Quality Improvement Director for the Pediatric Diabetes Clinic at the University of Michigan.
 A Pediatric Translational Researcher with a unique mix of formal training in pediatric endocrinology, pediatric health services research and public health, Dr. Lee serves as one of the lead physician scientists with the T1D Exchange Quality Improvement Collaborative.